 Governance: The education legal structure in a State.
 This includes State ratification of international declarations or treaties, education financing, and education standards and regulations.

-- Subthemes include: International Framework, National Law, Plan of Action, Monitoring and Reporting, and Data Availability.
+- Subthemes include: International Framework, National Law, Plan of Action, Monitoring and Reporting, and Financing.

 Availability: The specific quantity of educational institutions available and the institutions' conditions.